pran-7-5/eco_style/README.md

 Transport the hydrogen to the air base by trucks powered by hydrogen.
 We can directly inject hydrogen into aircraft today.
 Just need a few cheap changes in the aircraft like new gauge and connectors.
 Don't fill excess in the tank, just to reach the destination or a bit extra in case of diversion.
 So for intercity use the turboprop aircraft.
 But state to state and international use turbofan aircraft.
+We already have too many hydro power plants, enough to handle aviation in the beginning.

 Can't step outside in the morning.
 It's 50 Celsius.
 Every year there is a cyclone now used to be once in a decade, destroying everything, my tax is going in this.